 With mental health awareness at the forefront, reading about topics in psychology helps make the situation relatable.
 I write what needs to be said and how it needs to be said for that audience.

 I graduated college and went right to jail-as a counselor.
 After a few years of listening to inmate issues, I learned that I did not want to be a therapist.
 I moved on to a corporate role in human resources and started a Master’s in Adult and Organization Development at Temple University, while I was the Associate Director of the Training and Development Center.
 I studied and worked with the late Dr. Susan Wheelan, the queen of group development.

-People inspire my content.
+People and their stories inspire my content.
 I am an avid people watcher.
 In real life settings, I blend into the background and online, I keep up with pop culture.
 I love to watch what is trending and people's reactions.
 Although we all have our beautiful individual differences we are more relatable to each other than not.

 Dr. Joanne Broder Sumerson is without doubt one of the most outstanding media psychologists, consulting psychologists, writer and speaker that I have ever known in my long career.
 She is a widely respected leader in all her professional areas of interest and engagement and a most valued member of the psychological community.

 This is a glimpse of my scholarly work!